simplymahmoud/Gurukula-Java-Selenium/README.md

 auto/testplan: containing the test plan suggested for the testsuites to cover the usecases.

 # Idea:
 It was prefered to do it in Java/Selenium with junit or testng but after I made a good research I found that it will not be the best solution.
-As the project using AngularJs so the best solution is to use Protractor with any java script test framework like jasmine/cucumberjs/moca/karma, I made it with Jasmine.
+As the project using AngularJs in the frontend, so the best solution is to use Protractor with any java script test framework like jasmine/cucumberjs/moca/karma, I made it with Jasmine.
 I found that we have another solution to test this project based on python/selenium/unittest but not pure selenium it's through pytractor, so I use it too.

-Testplan and test cases- > finished
+* testplan and test cases- > finished *

 # Used technologies:
 Java/Selenium-junit -> in progress